ma7modx/docker-rails-environment/README.md

 # docker-rails-environment
-  This repository contains Dockerfile for rails and the most common dependencies used in development.
+  This repository contains Dockerfile for rails installation and the most commonly used dependencies in development.

 ## Base docker image
   [dockerfile/ubutnu-14.04.5] (https://hub.docker.com/_/ubuntu/)